 The algorithm requires little computation.
-It solves the dynamic program with value-iteration, which has a convergence rate that depends on the discount factor δ .
-The number of iterations grows polynomially in $(1-\delta)^{-1}$.
-We implement and run the algorithm on an Intel[®] CoreTM i5 processor with 4GB of memory.
+It solves the dynamic program with valueiteration, which has a convergence rate that depends on the discount factor δ .
+The number of iterations grows polynomially in $(1 - \delta)^{-1}$.
+We implement and run the algorithm on an Intel Core i5 processor with 4GB of memory.
 The algorithm completes in less than 10s, on average.

 Online Strategy.
-An agent decides whether to sprint at the start of each epoch by estimating a sprint's utility and comparing it against her threshold.
+An agent decides whether to sprint at the start of each epoch by estimating a sprint's utility and comparing it against his or her threshold.
 Estimation could be implemented in several ways.
-An agent could use the first few seconds of an epoch to profile her normal and sprinting performance.
+An agent could use the first few seconds of an epoch to profile his or her normal and sprinting performance.
 Alternatively, an agent could use heuristics to estimate utility from additional cores and higher clock rates.
 For example, task queue occupancy and cache misses are associated with a sprint's impact on task parallelism and instruction throughput, respectively.
 Comparisons with a threshold are trivial.
-If an agent decides to sprint, it turns on otherwise disabled cores using CPU-hotplug and increases clock rates using ACPI [35].
+If an agent decides to sprint, it turns on otherwise disabled cores using CPU-hotplug and increases clock rates using ACPI [Mwaikambo et al. 2004].

-5. Experimental Methodology
+5. EXPERIMENTAL METHODOLOGY

 Servers and Sprints.
-The agent and its application are pinned to a chip multiprocessor, an Intel[®] Xeon[®] E5-2697 v2 that can run at 2.70GHz.
+The agent and its application are pinned to a chip multiprocessor, an Intel Xeon E5-2697 v2 that can run at 2.70GHz.
 Two multiprocessors share 128GB of main memory within a server.
 An agent runs in normal or sprinting mode.
-In normal mode, the agent uses three 1.2GHz cores.
-In sprinting mode, the agent uses twelve 2.7GHz cores.
+In normal mode, the agent uses 3 1.2GHz cores.
+In sprinting mode, the agent uses 12 2.7GHz cores.
 We turn cores on and off with Linux sysfs.
 In principle, sprinting represents any mechanism that performs better but consumes more power.

 Workloads.
-We evaluate Apache Spark workloads [46].
-The Spark run-time engine dynamically schedules tasks to use available cores and maximize parallelism, adapting as sprints cause the number of available cores to vary across epochs.
-Each agent runs a Spark application on representative datasets as shown in Table 1.
+We evaluate Apache Spark workloads [Zaharia et al. 2010].
+The Spark runtime engine dynamically schedules tasks to use available cores and maximize parallelism, adapting as sprints cause the number of available cores to vary across epochs.
+Each agent runs a Spark application on representative datasets as shown in Table I.

 Profiling Methods.
-We collect system profiles that measure power and temperature, using the Intel[®] Performance Counter Monitor 2.8 to read MSR registers once every second.
-We collect workload profiles by modifying Spark (v1.3.1) to log the IDs of jobs, stages, and tasks upon their completion.
+We collect system profiles that measure power and temperature, using the Intel Performance Counter Monitor 2.8 to read MSR registers once every second.
+We collect workload profiles by modifying Spark (v1.3.1) to log the IDs of jobs, stages, and tasks on their completion.